mgi2212/simple_keyer/README.md

 # N7HQ Super Simple Keyer and Morse Code Translator

-This project includes a super simple Morse code keyer and text->morse translator, designed to be used with Arduino-based systems.
+This project includes a super-simple Morse code keyer and text-to-morse translator, designed to be used with Arduino-based systems.
 It features adjustable speed input, keying for DIT and DAH signals, and translation capabilities to convert plain text to Morse code.

 ## Features